axelarnetwork/axelarate-community/documentation/docs/upgrade-v0.8.5.md

 ```

 As with docker, the `cp` command creates a backup copy of your testnet data in case something goes wrong.

+## Get out of jail

+It is likely that your validator node will acquire Tendermint `jail` status after the above process.
+If this happens then see [Unjail](/validator-zone/troubleshoot/unjail) for instructions on how to fix this condition.